This Indian historian fights the far-right, one makeup video at a time

 Ruchika Sharma combines her passion for history and eyeshadow, taking on myths about the past shaping India’s present.
 Both her audience and the threats she receives are growing.

-Ghaziabad, India – It is close to midnight.
-Ruchika Sharma sits in her makeshift studio at her home in Ghaziabad, a city just outside India’s capital, New Delhi, a small mic hooked to her shirt.
+New Delhi, India – It is close to midnight.
+Ruchika Sharma sits in her makeshift studio at her home just outside India’s capital, New Delhi, a small mic hooked to her shirt.
 The 33-year-old historian and former professor is getting ready for her latest YouTube video show.

 The recording hours are odd, but it is a considered decision.
 There is little ambient noise at this time, she reasons.
 For an independent creator like Sharma, a studio with fancy audio setups and soundproofing is beyond reach – especially since she knows that each video she puts out makes it harder for her to land a job.